coltekin/ud-docs-tr/_tr-overview/issues.md

 In summary: Turkish verbs may get four different voice values, *passive*, *causative*, *reflexive* and *reciprocal*.
 First two are very productive.
-A large number of comibinations the voice features/suffixes may be observed on a single verb.
+A large number of combinations the voice features/suffixes may be observed on a single verb.
 Here are a few examples:

 * `Pass`+`Cau` *bu kitap oku-<b>t</b>-<b>ul</b>-du* "by someone's mandate this book was read".
-  Somewhat direct tranlation attempt does not feel right in English, but this is a quite common construction, e.g., that one can see in a newspaper report meaning roughly
+  Somewhat direct translation attempt does not feel right in English, but this is a quite common construction, e.g., that one can see in a newspaper report meaning roughly
-  "(by the ministery of education mandate) the book to be read in the classess (by the students)".
+  "(by the mandate of the ministry of education) the book to be read in the classes (by the students)".
 * `Cau`+`Rcp` *öp-<b>üş</b>-<b>tür</b>-dü* "she/he caused them to kissed each other"
 * `Cau`+`Pass`+`Rcp` *döv-<b>üş</b>-<b>tür</b>-<b>ül</b>-dü* "they are caused to fight each other"